Timeline of the Russo-Ukrainian war (1 January 2025 – 31 May 2025): 25 April

 Three people were killed in a Russian air attack on Pavlohrad.

 Major General Yaroslav Moskalik, deputy head of the Main Operational Directorate of the General Staff of the Russian Armed Forces, was killed when a car bomb exploded as he walked by in Balashikha, Moscow Oblast.

 The governor of Dnipropetrovsk Oblast issued evacuation orders for residents of four villages in Mezhova, located on the border with Donetsk Oblast, due to the approach of Russian forces.

 Michael Gloss, the 21-year-old son of CIA deputy director Julianne Gloss, was confirmed killed while fighting for Russia, in Ukraine, sometime in spring 2024.

 The SBU announced the seizure of a cargo vessel in Ukrainian territorial waters on suspicion of leaving the port of Sevastopol with wheat grown in Russian-occupied territories.

 A Russian S-400's 91N6 radar was struck by Ukrainian drones in Crimea, with photos showing partial damage to its radar's tracking antenna.

 26 April

 Russian forces claimed to have fully recaptured Kursk Oblast from Ukrainian forces.
+Ukrainian forces said that they are still fighting in Kursk.

 Geo-located footage showed that Russian forces retook the village of Popovka in Belgorod Oblast.

 The Ukrainian 73rd Naval Special Operations Center raided positions held by the 810th Guards Naval Infantry Brigade in Kursk Oblast and claimed to have destroyed "a unit of servicemen" and took two prisoners.